L-Ferrer/m426_project_library/README.md

 ## How to run
 ### API
-Run [a ProjectLibraryApplication.java](https://github.com/L-Ferrer/m426_project_library/api/src/main/java/ch/bbw/m326/ProjectLibraryApplication.java) in your prefered IDE.
+Run [ProjectLibraryApplication.java](https://github.com/L-Ferrer/m426_project_library/api/src/main/java/ch/bbw/m326/ProjectLibraryApplication.java) in your prefered IDE.
 ### Client
 You will need [npm](https://nodejs.org/de/download/) to run the client.
 1. Open cmd or powershell with `Windows + R --> cmd` or `Windows + R --> powershell`